susirial/Mojuan/ReadMeEn.md

 【4】 Demonstrates how to use Langchain for the development of LLm applications.

+【5】 Utilize excellent large language models and embedding models from China.

 **Highlights**

 - This project attempts to use Chinese domestic models and, through relatively simple means, such as using local vector databases and relational databases, to build a locally accessible AI application that is easy for individuals to use.